On some subclasses of circular-arc catch digraphs: Proper circular-arc catch digraph

-Conversely, let $G=(V,E)$ be an oriented digraph satisfying the given condition with respect to a vertex circular ordering $\sigma$.
-Now if we arrange the vertices of $A^{*}(G)=(a_{i,j})$ along rows and columns in same order $\sigma$ then $A^{*}(G)$ satisfies circular ones property along rows.
-Hence by Theorem \ref{cop1} $G$ becomes a circular-arc catch digraph.
-To prove $G$ is proper circular-arc catch digraph it sufficient to show now that $A^{*}(G)$ satisfies all conditions of Theorem \ref{pcacd}.
+\textit{\textbf{Sufficiency:}} Conversely, let $G=(V,E)$ be an oriented graph satisfying the given condition with respect to a circular vertex ordering $\prec_{\sigma}$.
+Now we arrange all the vertices in same order $\prec_{\sigma}$ along rows and columns of the augmented adjacency matrix $A(G)=(a_{i,j})$.
+To prove $G$ is proper circular-arc catch digraph we will show that $A(G)$ satisfies all conditions of Theorem \ref{pcacd}.